Experica/Command/Tool/ReadMe.md

 XippmexDotNet40Installer_web: Plugin for control Ripple data acqusition system.

+# Measurement Computing

-Universal Library for Measurement Computing device, please refer to the website(https://www.mccdaq.com/MCC-Software) to download and install approprate software.
+Measurement Computing devices are used through the Universal Library, please download and install the software, then copy appropriate files (MccDaq.dll) to **Assets/Plugins** folder.